 The numerator and denominator are compiled from a single source and are directly comparable, one being a sub-population of the other.
 The methods used to construct the indicator are consistent and comparable with other collections and with international practice.
 The NATSIHS collected a range of other health-related information that can be analysed in conjunction with this indicator.
 Relational attributes Related metadata references:

-See also National Healthcare Agreement: PI 12-Waiting times for GPs (Patient Experience Survey), 2014 QS Health!, Superseded 14/01/2015 See also National Healthcare Agreement: PI 12-Waiting times for GPs, 2014 Health!, Superseded 14/01/2015
+See also National Healthcare Agreement: PI 32-Patient satisfaction/experience (Patient Experience Survey), 2014 QS Health!, Superseded 14/01/2015 See also National Healthcare Agreement: PI 32-Patient satisfaction/experience, 2014 Health!, Superseded 14/01/2015